About the School of Meteorology

 You can begin preparing to earn a degree in Meteorology in a number of ways:

 - Take as many math courses as you can, especially in algebra and calculus.
-Meteorology majors are required to complete Calculus I through IV for Science & Engineering majors, as well as Physical Math and a senior-level course in statistics.
-Transfer students are strongly encouraged to have Calculus I (MATH 1823) complete before their first semester at OU, as this course is the prerequisite to introductory courses in meteorology.
+Meteorology majors are required to complete the entire calculus sequence for science majors, as well as Physical Mathematics and a senior-level course in statistics.

 - If your school offers them, take Physics courses as well as courses in Computer Science (in particular, programming).
-A BS degree requires the completion of Physics for Science & Engineering Majors I & II, along with two separate physics labs (PHYS 1311 and PHYS 1321), and a course in computer programming for non-majors (C S 1313, which covers the C++ programming language).
+A BS degree requires physics for Science & Engineering Majors, along with physics labs and a course in computer programming.

-- If you are a high school student, take AP classes in as many subjects as possible; take the AP tests at the end of these courses to earn college credit.
+- Consider taking AP or concurrent enrollment courses in order to earn college credit.
 Studies have shown that students who take AP courses (regardless of the subject area), have much more realistic expectations of the amount of work necessary to succeed in courses at a university.

 - A Bachelor of Science degree through the College of Atmospheric and Geographic Sciences requires two years of high school foreign language (in the same language, with grades of C or better), or two beginning semesters in a foreign language at the college level.

 - Prepare for and take the ACT, SAT, and PSAT exams.
-Retake these tests if your initial scores were low.
+Retake these tests if you are unsatisfied with your initial scores.

 - Gradually increase your study time; many students study fewer than four hours per week; expect to study at least 15 hours per week to succeed in the meteorology degree program.

-Careers in meteorology include weather forecasting, research in federal laboratories, teaching and research in colleges and universities, consulting for government and private industry and radio and television broadcasting.
+Careers in meteorology include weather forecasting, research in federal laboratories, teaching and research in colleges and universities, consulting for government and private industry, and broadcasting to broad audiences.
 In general, advanced degrees in meteorology lead to a wider range of employment opportunities.
 Please visit the School of Meteorology job board for more information.